DuendeInexistente/Cirque/CreakJou.md

 ![](Images/Whalianhouse.svg) ![](Images/Cloudsdale.svg)

 Whalian houses are perhaps the most stark difference.
 Gone are the arches and open spaces the characterize Cloudsdale, gone are the ceilings that are just another room, gone is all flair.
-Whalian houses are positively military in nature, and not of the prideful kind: Low, squatting buildings made to resist the winds undamaged, their ceilings semiespherical growths filled with windows to fly off from.
+Whalian houses are positively military in nature, and not of the prideful kind: Low, squatting buildings made to resist the winds undamaged, their ceilings round growths filled with windows to fly off from.

 I can understand the reasoning completely, after having had to chase after the chair I forgot outside, and after the wind tore off a page off this very journal.
 I can understand why are these pegasi so wary and careful of everything, and why, living in the sky, they spend most of the time inside.
 It still saddens me deeply.